 Since the late 18thc. insurance companies have prepared city maps not only to detail building but also maintenance resources (water and gas mains).
 The Library of Congress holds more than 700,00 such maps.
 While not all the maps are online, sample images show how towns and cities changed over time.

-Interactive possibilities are intriguing and students with embryonic art skills can utilize design functions in the software to draw and illustrate their own maps.
-The resulting product projects professional quality.
+Interactive possibilities are intriguing and students with embryonic art skills can utilize these resources and appropriate software to draw and illustrate their own maps.
+The resulting products can project professional quality.
 What are other possibilities?

 Other Areas To Check Out...